rhdevs/intro_to_git_22/hello.md

-My name is Justin.
+My name is JingZhi.

-I like to play with ball.
+I like to eat sushi.

-I think I like men.
+I think I do not like sushi.